przemys1aw/randomStuff/atari8Bit/atariBasic/README.md

 Notes
 -----
-Yes, I typed the sample and run it on the real hardware.
+Yes, I typed the sample and ran it on the real hardware.

 ![fizzbuzz](fizzbuzz.gif)